 - OFFICE SUPPLIES: Expenditure such as stationery for staff, tea coffee expenses, etc can also be claimed.

-- ELECTRICITY: The electricity cost of the office can be claimed as a deduction from income.
+- ELECTRICITY: Deduction on electricty cost can be claimed from income.
 And in case you are working from home, you may claim the electricity expenses proportionally from your income.

 - FUEL EXPENSES: If your work involves commutation, you can claim fuel expenses for the same.
 If in case the fuel expenses are not exclusively for the work purpose, you may claim the fuel expense proportionally.